 I first heard of Tom Sukanen on CBC`s Basic Black program.
 Arthur Black interviewed Andreas Shroeder about his fictional novel Dustship Glory.
 This was very loosely based on the real life story of the disturbed Saskatchewan farmer, Tom Sukanen, who constructed a ship in a South Saskatchewan coolie with plans to move it overland to the South Saskatchewan River and sail back home to Finland.
 Dustship Glory was a disturbing book which may have captured some of the inner turmoil of a disturbed individual who was renowned as a tinkerer and inventor.

 A couple of the homesteads were in deep contrast to what we consider minimum acceptable accommodation these days.
-The house that Prime Minister Diefenbaker grew up would fir in most modest motel rooms these days.
+The house that Prime Minister Diefenbaker grew up in would fit into most modest motel rooms these days.

 The Chevrolet Spectrum we bought new in 1985 is on its last leg.
 We only use it between Meadow Lake and home because that is only ten miles and if it dies it would be no more than a five mile walk one way to the nearest end of the route.